I think this is a "you had to be there" book because reading it for the first time in 2021 is very, very jarring.

 Patrick Freyne is a funny guy and he's a really great writer but I could only take this book in small doses.
 Everyone has friends who only talk in non-stop banter and that's pretty much what this entire book felt like.
-Every sentence is sculpted to be exactly as funny and clever as the previous one and, I dunno, that sounds like it would be a good thing but the non-stop patter of it was just exhausting..
+Every sentence is sculpted to be exactly as funny and clever as the previous one and, I dunno, that sounds like it should be a good thing but the non-stop patter of it was just exhausting.
+Like being assaulted by bon mots.
 There are a couple of chapters in here that felt honest and sincere and those were really lovely, but some of the rest felt like a real stretch.

 A disclaimer: I’m writing this not because I’m proud of the feelings and thoughts I had but because the first step in interrogating why I felt these things is by addressing them.